- Points: 19 // Vanderbilt, 1/5/15

 - Siblings include Alli, Zoey and Curt Lhamon and Chris and Shay Carter.

 - Has pet snakes named Nothing, Khaleesi and Hendrix.

-- Majored in communication studies, graduating in August 2015, and is working on a master's in sport psychology.
+- Graduated in August 2015 with a degree in communication studies and is working on a master's in sport psychology.

 - Recipient of the Randall Keith Nutt Athletic Scholarship Endowment.